nikki-lemus/GWOrnithGroup/README.md

 - then they will make image files of these and put them in the repository
 - images will be included in markdown files
 - ALex will make maps
-- Katherine will edit working csv and make visualization of info (phylo)
+- Katherine will edit working csv
-- Chase will make visualization of data
+- Chase will make visualization of family representations
-- Nikki will manage files and make biodiversity exploration
+- Nikki will manage files

 *list of who does what*